Viliami Fehoko: Dallas Cowboys

 Fehoko was selected by the Dallas Cowboys in the fourth round (129th overall) of the 2023 NFL draft.
 In training camp, he was tried at defensive tackle, but struggled with a shoulder injury that forced him to miss the preseason opener against the Jacksonville Jaguars.
 He was placed on injured reserve with a knee injury on November 18, 2023.
 He was activated on January 3, 2024.
 He didn't play a single snap in the regular season, spending 10 games on the inactive list and 7 on injured reserve.

 In 2024, he began training camp at defensive tackle, but was switched back to defensive end before the start of the preseason games.
 He couldn't move up on the depth chart despite the fact that the Cowboys lost defensive ends Dorance Armstrong and Dante Fowler Jr. in free agency.
 Fehoko was waived by the Cowboys with an injury designation on August 26, 2024.
 He was waived from the injured reserve on September 3, 2024.

 Washington Commanders

 On November 26, 2024, Fehoko signed with the practice squad of the Washington Commanders.
 He reunited with head coach Dan Quinn, who was the defensive coordinator with the Cowboys.

 On January 28, 2025, he signed a reserve/future contract with the Commanders.
-Fehoko was waived/injured on August 11, 2025, and reverted to injured reserve the following day after going unclaimed.
+Fehoko was waived/injured on August 11, and reverted to injured reserve the following day after going unclaimed.
 He was released with an injury settlement a week later.

 Indianapolis Colts

-On November 18, 2025, Fehoko signed with the Indianapolis Colts practice squad.
+On November 18, 2025, Fehoko signed with the Indianapolis Colts' practice squad.
+He signed a reserve/future contract with Indianapolis on January 5, 2026.

+On April 30, 2026, Fehoko was waived by the Colts.

+San Francisco 49ers

+On August 24, 2026, Fehoko was signed by the San Francisco 49ers.
+On August 30, he was waived then re-signed to the practice squad on September 23, then promoted to the active roster three days later.